 In addition to their salaries, phlebotomists are entitled to a number of benefits that are typically worth $20,000.
 While they may benefit according to the size of the facility and your salary, they may include:

 - Health Insurance – Most healthcare institutions offer health insurance that includes medical, dental and vision insurance.
 This costs around $6,592 on average and comprises 14% of your overall package.
-However, you can get an even more comprehensive insurance that also extends to insuring your life and covering long-term disability.
+However, you can get even more comprehensive insurance that also extends to insuring your life and covering long-term disability.

 - Retirement Pension – With traditional pensions going out of the window, retirement plans 401K and 403B are taking their place.
 These cost around $1,103 on average and comprise 2.4% of your compensation package.

 - Social Security – Some employers will provide social security instead of retirement plans.
-Through this, you can receive benefits when you retire, if you became disabled, and when you pass away.
+Through this, you can receive benefits when you retire, if you become disabled, and when you pass away.
 Your employer will provide you with the credits you need to become eligible.